bisturi/bisturi/docs/reference/10_callables.md

 A callable  | false | true | false   | true          | true       | true      | true

-Notes: (\*) The amount set in a Bits fields is the amount of bits, no of bytes, and must be multiple of 8.
+Notes: (\*) The amount set in a Bits fields is the amount of bits, no of bytes.
       (\*\*) The amount set in a Sequence, is the amount of objects, no of bytes.

 First, the simplest one, a fixed amount of bytes (or a fixed amount of bits);
-however, there isn't a fixed amount of bytes to be set for referenced objects or sequences:

 ```python
 >>> from bisturi.packet import Packet